kubernetes-sigs/gateway-api/site-src/concepts/api-overview.md

 #### Referencing Gateways

+???+ info "Extended Support Feature: HTTPRouteParentRefPort"
+    This feature is part of extended support.
+For more information on support levels, refer to our [conformance guide](../concepts/conformance.md).

 ??? example "Extended Feature"

     The `Port` field described below is an Extended feature, and so is _optional_ for implementations to support.